-The first step is to register your interest in joining the Stop Adani Convoy at our website if you haven’t already.
-As soon as we have more information about convoy logistics, we will be in touch with updates.
+The first step is to express your interest in joining the Stop Adani Convoy at our website if you haven’t already.
+As soon as we have more information about convoy logistics, we will be in touch with updates and provide a formal registration process.
 We will be asking everyone who takes part in the convoy to agree to a code of conduct for the event, to ensure the convoy is safe, sustainable and successful.

 Can I bring my family?

 Yes but adults must ensure that children are adequately supervised at all times.

 My local group is planning to participate - what do we do?

 Each member of your local group will need to sign up at our Stop Adani Convoy website.

 Will I be able to carpool?

 We will not be organising carpooling but individuals are free to make whatever arrangements they wish, as long as it is in keeping with the code of conduct for the event.